willwade/noisy-channel-correction/lib/corrector/README.md

 ### PPM Language Model

 The PPM (Prediction by Partial Matching) language model is used to estimate P(intended).
-It is implemented in the `module4/ppm/enhanced_ppm_predictor.py` file.
+It is implemented in the `lib/corrector/ppm/enhanced_ppm_predictor.py` file.
 The model uses a combination of character-level prediction, word completion, and word prediction to estimate the probability of a given text.

 ### Confusion Matrix

 The confusion matrix is used to estimate P(noisy | intended).
-It is implemented in the `module2/confusion_matrix.py` file.
+It is implemented in the `lib/confusion_matrix/confusion_matrix.py` file.
 The matrix represents the probability of observing a noisy character given an intended character, and supports various types of errors (substitutions, deletions, insertions, transpositions).

 ### Candidate Generator

 The candidate generator is used to generate plausible corrections for a noisy input.
-It is implemented in the `module3/candidate_generator.py` file.
+It is implemented in the `lib/candidate_generator/candidate_generator.py` file.
 The generator uses edit distance, keyboard adjacency, and lexicon-based filtering to generate and rank candidates.

 ## Integration with Other Modules

 The correction engine integrates with:

-1. Module 2 (Confusion Matrix Builder) for the error model
+1. Confusion Matrix Builder (`lib/confusion_matrix`) for the error model
-2. Module 3 (Candidate Generator) for generating plausible corrections
+2. Candidate Generator (`lib/candidate_generator`) for generating plausible corrections
-3. Module 4/ppm (PPM Language Model) for estimating the probability of intended text
+3. PPM Language Model (`lib/corrector/ppm`) for estimating the probability of intended text

 ## Future Enhancements